-High-quality cocoa beans are the heart of our chocolate
+High quality cocoa is the heart of our chocolates

 Our Farming Program in Detail